 When properly implemented, email marketing campaigns will convert prospects to customers while at the same time retaining existing ones.

 For those who are new to email marketing, it could be a daunting task to convert leads or even retain customers to your website.

-With hundreds of billions in marketing emails being sent every day, you can be sure that competition for audience is at an all-time high; and this competition can only increase in the future.
+With hundreds of billions in marketing emails being sent every day, you can be sure that competition for the audience is at an all-time high, and this competition can only increase in the future.